ddrscott/wiz/README.md

 - `-i, --image`: Include image files as context (can be used multiple times)
 - `-o, --output`: Location to write response (default: `.response.md`)
 - `-m, --max-tokens`: Maximum tokens for the response (default: 60000)
-- `-t, --thinking-tokens`: Maximum tokens for Claude's thinking process (default: 16000)
+- `-t, --thinking-tokens`: Maximum tokens for model's thinking process (default: 16000)
 - `-x, --exclude`: Regular expression pattern to exclude files
+- `--tokens`: Show token count estimates alongside file sizes
+- `--model`: Specify LLM model and provider using LiteLLM format (default: anthropic/claude-3-7-sonnet-20250219)
+- `--llm-base`: Custom API base URL for the LLM provider (for self-hosted models)

 The wizard's response will be saved to `.response.md` by default, and a copy of the full messages including system prompt will be saved to `.messages.md`.